sguha-work/status-check/README.md

 # status-check
  >This is a node-js program to check a list of URL's HTTP status.
 The program can be used in both for SEO purpose and testing purpose and can be used from terminal or from browser based application.
+Those who need to check a bulk of link is valid or not can use the Easy-To-Setup program.
+They don't need to know a deep of nodejs also.
+See the UsageGuide for details

 ## Dependencies
 This package got only one dependencies of "csv-array".

 ## Change Log
 * Bug fix for https links
-* Dependency changes
-* Huge improvement in parsing speed
+* If redirected then "redirectedTo" url will be recorded also

 ## Usage Guide
 ### Installing

-The installation is just a command
+The installation is just a command in terminal

 ```
  npm install status-check